 Synchronized map loading - Bolt supports loading maps/scenes from the server, have all the clients load the same map/scene and then provide custom hooks telling the server when the client is ready and vice verse.

-Supports all major unity platforms - Bolt runs on Windows, OSX, iOS, Android and GNU/Linux.
-Xbox One and PS4 are being worked on.
+Supports all major unity platforms - Bolt runs on Windows, OSX, iOS, Android, GNU/Linux, and Xbox One.
+PS4 and Switch are being worked on.

 Guaranteed connect and matchmaking - With Photon Cloud integration, clients connect directly through punchthrough.
 If that fails to falls back to our relay service.
 It also includes the same matchmaking features as PUN.